-While Samsung abandoned the 3.5mm jack on the Galaxy S20 series, the analog port is still intact on the Galaxy A71.
+While Samsung abandoned the 3.5mm jack on its flagships, the analog port is still intact on the Galaxy A71.
 The power and volume buttons are located on the right side of the phone, and the positioning isn't too far up the side, allowing for easy access.
 There's a single speaker at the bottom on the other side of the USB-C charging port.

 Overall, there's plenty to like when it comes to the design of the Galaxy A71.
 The polycarbonate doesn't diminish the vibrant hues and great in-hand feel, and the fit and finish is on par with the best that Samsung has to offer.